California Compliance Information

 - Make conforming changes to its Comprehensive Compliance Program within six months of any update or revision to the "Compliance Program Guidance for Pharmaceutical Manufacturers."

-Click the tabs below to access Bayer’s Comprehensive Compliance Program (including Bayer’s established annual spend limit), CY 2017 Annual Declaration of Compliance, and Bayer’s Code of Conduct.
+Click the tabs below to access Bayer’s Comprehensive Compliance Program (including Bayer’s established annual spend limit), CY 2018 Annual Declaration of Compliance, and Bayer’s U.S. Pharmaceuticals Compliance Policies and Procedures.
 If you are unable to print the documents, requests for copies can be made by calling toll free at: 1-877-256-3562.